Robinpig/Note/docs/CS/memory/GC.md

 - In some circumstances it may be appropriate to use custom allocators, for example, that manage a pool of objects.
   At the end of a program phase, the entire pool can be freed as a whole.

+C++ has seen several attempts to use special pointer classes and templates to improve memory management.
+These overload normal pointer operations in order to provide safe storage reclamation.
+However, such smart pointers have several limitations.
+The aut o_pt r class template cannot be used with the Standard Template Library and will be deprecated in the expected next edition of the C++ standard.
+It will be replaced by an improved `unique_ptr` that provides strict ownership semantics that allow the target object to be deleted when the unique pointer is.
+The standard will also include a reference counted `shared_ptr`, but these also have limitations.
+Reference counted pointers are unable to manage self-referential (cyclic) data structures.
+Most smart pointers are provided as libraries, which restricts their applicability if efficiency is a concern.
+Possibly, they are most appropriately used to manage very large blocks, references to which are rarely assigned or passed, in which case they might be significantly cheaper than tracing collection.
+On the other hand, without the cooperation of the compiler and run-time system, reference counted pointers are not an efficient, general purpose solution to the management of small objects, especially if pointer manipulation is to be thread-safe.

+The plethora of strategies for safe manual memory management throws up yet another problem.
+If it is essential for the programmer to manage object ownership consistently, which approach should she adopt?
+This is particularly problematic when using library code.
+Which approach does the library take?
+Do all the libraries used by the program use the same approach?

 ### Automatic dynamic memory management

 The advantages that garbage collected languages offer to software development are legion.
 It eliminates whole classes of bugs, such as attempting to follow dangling pointers that still refer to memory that has been reclaimed or worse, reused in another context.
 It is no longer possible to free memory that has already been freed.
 It reduces the chances of programs leaking memory, although it cannot cure all errors of this kind.
 It greatly simplifies the construction and use of concurrent data structures.
 Above all, the abstraction offered by garbage collection provides for better software engineering practice.
 It simplifies user interfaces and leads to code that is easier to understand and to maintain, and hence more reliable.
 By removing memory management worries from interfaces, it leads to code that is easier to reuse.

 Automatic dynamic memory management resolves many of these issues.